rest-assured/rest-assured/README.md

 ## News
+* 2017-01-20: REST Assured [3.0.2](http://dl.bintray.com/johanhaleby/generic/rest-assured-3.0.2-dist.zip) is released.
+This is a maintence release with several bug fixes.
+See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for details.
 * 2016-09-21: REST Assured [3.0.1](http://dl.bintray.com/johanhaleby/generic/rest-assured-3.0.1-dist.zip) is released.
 This is a maintence release with several bug fixes.
-See [change log](https://raw.githubusercontent.com/jayway/rest-assured/master/changelog.txt) for details.
+See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for details.
 * 2016-06-03: REST Assured [3.0.0](http://dl.bintray.com/johanhaleby/generic/rest-assured-3.0.0-dist.zip) is released.
 This is a new major release with lots of updates and new features such as the ability to use [any HTTP method](https://github.com/rest-assured/rest-assured/wiki/Usage#invoking-http-resources), all HTTP methods now supports multipart uploads, improved error messages, improved JsonPath etc. **Note** The package name has changed to `io.restassured` and the groupId has changed to `io.rest-assured`.
 Please see [release notes](https://github.com/rest-assured/rest-assured/wiki/ReleaseNotes30) and [getting started guide](https://github.com/rest-assured/rest-assured/wiki/GettingStarted) for more details.

 [Older News](https://github.com/rest-assured/rest-assured/wiki/OldNews)